Fans Only

 Fans Only is a rockumentary following the development of Belle & Sebastian during their time with Jeepster, from 'If You're Feeling Sinister’ to ‘Storytelling’.
 It features videos, live performances, interviews, out-takes, TV appearances, early documentary footage, exclusive material and behind the scenes insights into the evolution of the band.
 The front cover features band member Stuart Murdoch's wife, Marisa Privitera.

+The Chicago Tribune commented that the DVD wasn't "discriminating" enough on the content it included, with large sections of the band "simply doing nothing".
+But that the video was helped by the "placating beauty of their music".

 Track listing

 All songs written by Belle & Sebastian except where otherwise noted.